Florence incident team member assisting Florence care professional

 Lauren Clark

-Lauren has been the governance support manager at Florence since December 2022.
+Lauren has been Safeguarding and Governance Officer at Florence since December 2022.

 She works closely with healthcare organisations and care professionals to ensure incidents are handled quickly and efficiently.
 She also reviews Florence policies and helps prepares for regulatory audits, like those conducted by the Care Inspectorate.